nus-cs3281/2021/students/daongochieu2810/knowledge.md

 Aspects: Database access and modification, APIs, Cron jobs, Task Queue.
 Source: Teammates code base, Official Docs
-- Learnt about GAE timeout and its
+- Learnt about GAE timeout and its response to timed-out events which can be utilized to recover from such events

 ### Java
 - Learnt that high-level data structures should be prioritized over primitive ones to make the code more extendable e.g ArrayList should be used instead of array